LinuxScriptxD/Fake-Valorant-Cheat/README.md

 Here is the virustotal link (setup file): https://www.virustotal.com/gui/file/984c1b717b9faeb25dea6747d793b563313b92fa73b55710a817130d9ca8a1ba

-If you want to download the setup file, Here is a MediaFire Link since GitHub has a 25mb limit: https://www.mediafire.com/file/lt44191vm32s5pd/mysetup.exe/file
+If you want to download the setup file (v1.2), Here is a MediaFire Link since GitHub has a 25mb limit: https://www.mediafire.com/file/lt44191vm32s5pd/mysetup.exe/file

 Source Code?
 Well I can't upload the Project itself but you can get the source code through a decompiler like JustDecompile which will allow you to see how the app works